 5. What is the minimum annual payroll bill of an organisation required to pay the Apprenticeship Levy?

 6. How much is a levy-paying organisation required to contribute towards the levy?

 7. Who is entitled to use the levy payments?

 New staff that your organisation is training through a Degree Apprenticeship programme.

 Current staff that your organisation is training through a Degree Apprenticeship programme.

 Both new and current staff that your organisation is training through a Degree Apprenticeship programme.

 8. When did/does the Apprenticeship Levy come into effect?

-9. What is the extra incentive for employers who take on an apprentice aged 16-18?
+9. What is the additional payment for employers who take on an apprentice aged 16-18?

 10. How does an organisation become part of the digital apprenticeship service (the service that enables employers to manage their apprenticeship funds)?